Surgical Techniques - Total Hip Replacement

 A patient is positioned lying flat on their back with both legs stretched out on carbon fiber spars which support the legs and can move appropriately to manipulate the operated leg into various positions required during surgery.
 This positioning is the key to this anterior approach as it allows the use of live time X-ray guidance during the surgery to assess the position of the artificial hip components and allow for a more accurate measurement of leg lengths at the time of surgery.
 Additionally, the table has a sterile motorized robotic attachment that reaches inside the wound and lifts the femur to an accessible position which is the most difficult part of the anterior approach without this unique device.

-Accordingly, implementation of both this unique surgical table and the "direct anterior approach" technique is Dr. Zehr’s preference for primary total hip replacement.
-He uses this approach and specialized table for virtually all of his hip replacement surgeries.
+Accordingly, implementation of both this unique surgical table and the much preferred "direct anterior approach" technique is Dr. Zehr’s preference for primary total hip replacement.
+He uses this approach and specialized table for virtually all of his primary hip replacement surgeries.
 This is truly a revolutionary advance in the field of hip replacement surgery and the results in our patients have been nothing short of amazing.

 If this breakthrough approach to hip replacement surgery interests you as it does most patient in need of hip surgery, please click on the following video attachments for more information or call (239) 596-0100 for an appointment with Dr. Zehr to discuss your situation further.